mateeuszw/hello-world/README.md

 Hello everyone!

-I'm just started my adventure with JS learning.
+I just started my adventure with JS learning.
 I would be front-end developer in future.